hashicorp/terraform-provider-aws/website/docs/r/macie2_custom_data_identifier.html.markdown

 * `id` - The unique identifier (ID) of the macie2 custom data identifier.
 * `deleted` - Specifies whether the custom data identifier was deleted.
 If you delete a custom data identifier, Amazon Macie doesn't delete it permanently.
 Instead, it soft deletes the identifier.
-* `created_at` - The date and time, in UTC and extended ISO 8601 format, when the Amazon Macie account was created.
+* `created_at` - The date and time, in UTC and extended RFC 3339 format, when the Amazon Macie account was created.
 * `arn` - The Amazon Resource Name (ARN) of the custom data identifier.

 ## Import